timmcginley/41936/Assignments/A.md

 ## Part A Submission
 PM to gather all documents from the team and submit them under Assignment Part A in DTU Learn before the deadline.
-Please upload the following files (25 is important as it represents a year):
+Please upload the following files as PDFs (25 is important as it represents a year):
 1. 25-[TEAM NUMBER]-A-ProjectPlan
 2. 25-[TEAM NUMBER]-A-TeamContract
 3. 25-[TEAM NUMBER]-A-ICTContract